Writing templates and overlays

 // profile: AWS_PROFILE, default is 'default'

-// bin: function that runs a shell process
+// run: function that runs a shell process

 return function (filename) {